isovector/draconian-results/pho.md

 These activities are not considered a social gathering:

--   Going for a walk or hike.
-You must make sure a walk or hike does not turn into a group of people meeting outside
+-   Going for a walk or hike
 -   Parents carpooling kids to and from school
 -   Grandparents providing child care
 -   Public pools and public skating rinks, when not associated with an